-To “cut to the chase” means to get directly to the point, leaving out all of the unnecessary details.
+The meaning of “cut to the chase” is to get directly to the point, leaving out all of the unnecessary details.

 The Origin Of ‘Cut To The Chase’

 What is the origin of the phrase ‘cut to the chase’?
 It’s believed that this expression comes from silent films of the 1920s.
 Silent films, as the name implies, do not have any sound or spoken dialogue; they’re silent!
 The acting was typically done with facial expressions and gestures.
 Often times, these films told of romantic stories that would eventually climax into a chasing sequence.